ualmarcus/Galicaster-NDI/README.md

 /etc/galicaster/profiles

 Edit to fit the target NDI source.
-You can use the mDNS NDI syntax: SOMETHING.LOCAL (NDI Stream Name) or the IP followed by the port for the steam: 10.80.89.12:596x (5961 is the first stream, 5962 is the second from the same IP etc).
+You can use the mDNS NDI syntax: SOMETHING.LOCAL (NDI Stream Name) or the IP followed by the port for the steam: 10.80.80.12:596x (5961 is the first stream, 5962 is the second from the same IP etc).

+Note - The mDNS name is case sensitive

 You can add multiple NDI sources - performance above 1x video track will vary.

-Make sure the permissions for the resource folder are correct:

-sudo chown -R galicaster:galicaster /etc/galicaster
+Make sure the permissions for the resource folder are correct: sudo chown -R galicaster:galicaster /etc/galicaster

-Example ndi,ini:
+Example NDI confugration profile 'ndiexample.ini' :

 [data]